-- When can I add or drop courses?Current semester add, drop, and withdrawal schedules are available on the Records Office site
+- When can I add or drop courses?Current semester add, drop, and withdrawal schedules are available on the Office of the Registrar website.

 - What are the building codes?Your course schedule will show a code for the building your class is in and also the room number.
 For a list of the codes visit the campus map.

-- What is Satisfactory Academic Progress (SAP)?Get detailed information from Student Financial Services.
+- What is Satisfactory Academic Progress (SAP)?Get detailed information here.

 - Do I need an appointment?

 The College Advising Center is an appointment driven office.
-For an appointment login to Oasisand select the Make Appointments tab.
-Click the College Advising Center Appointments link and you will see your assigned college advisor's schedule.
+For an appointment login to OASIS and select the Make Appointments tab.
+Click the Columbia Advising Center Appointments link and you will see your assigned college advisor's schedule.

 If you are switching majors or having trouble with the online appointment system, you can call 312 369 7645 or stop by our front desk in Suite 300, 623 S. Wabash.
 You don't even need to know who your college advisor is; you just need to be a current student.